 It’s important to remember that you are not alone—we have seen God provide financially for families countless times!
-We’ve compiled a list of the grants that AGCI families have had the most success with.
-The lists below are just a starting point
+To date, AGCI families have been awarded more than $6.3 million in adoption grants.

 AGCI ADOPTION GRANT FUND

-Established in 1997, the AGCI Adoption Grant Fund provides financial assistance to AGCI home study approved families adopting waiting children with special needs, older children, or sibling groups.
+Established in 1997, the AGCI Adoption Grant Fund provides financial assistance to AGCI home study approved families adopting waiting children with special needs, adopting older children, or adopting sibling groups.
 Begin the process.

 Brittany’s Hope Foundation is a non-profit dedicated to aiding the adoption of children with special needs, sibling groups, or older waiting children by providing adoption grants to qualifying, home study approved families.
-To date, 84 AGCI families have received grants from $3,000 to $20,000 for a total of $530,000 since 2007.
+Since 2007, 150+ AGCI families have received grants from $3,000 to $20,000 totaling more than $1.1 million.
 Families must have a referral in order to receive this grant.
 Begin the process.

 ADDITIONAL GRANT RESOURCES

-It’s important to remember that you are not alone—we have seen God provide financially for families countless times!
-We’ve compiled a list of the grants that AGCI families have had the most success with.
-The list below is just a starting point—please reach out to us to learn more!
+We’ve compiled a list of the adoption grants that AGCI families have had the most success with and added them to our financial resources packet.
+Please reach out to us to learn more!

 To learn more, check out Publication 968 – Tax Benefits for Adoption or contact your state’s Division of Family Services and State Tax Office to ask about your state’s tax credits for adoption, or to find out if you qualify for any special state subsidy programs.